George Floyd protests in Chicago

-The George Floyd protests in Chicago were a series of civil disturbances in 2020 in the city of Chicago, Illinois.
+The George Floyd riots in Chicago were a series of civil disturbances in 2020 in the city of Chicago, Illinois.
 Unrest in the city began as a response to the murder of George Floyd in police custody in Minneapolis on May 25, 2020.
 The demonstrations and riots, supporting justice for Floyd and protesting police brutality, occurred simultaneously with those of over 100 other cities in the United States.
 Chicago is among 12 major cities that declared curfews in order to prevent looting and vandalism.
 On May 31, Mayor Lori Lightfoot asked Illinois Governor J.B.
 Pritzker to send the Illinois National Guard to Chicago for the first time in the 52 years since the 1968 riots in Chicago.
-The economic damage caused by the disturbances exceeded $125 million.
+The economic damage caused by the disturbances exceeded $66 million.

 Events

 May 28

 On May 28, Chicago Mayor Lori Lightfoot compared Floyd's murder to the murder of Laquan McDonald, saying "there but for the grace of God goes Chicago."
 Chicago Police Department Superintendent David Brown required officers to watch the video of Floyd's murder and undergo training on positional asphyxiation.